 They are warm-blooded animals having streamlined body for lower air resistance during flight and their forelimbs are modified into wings.
 They are characterized by digits which are clawed and covered with scales, exoskeleton in the form of feathers and the presence of a neck and beak.
 Examples of Class Aves are Parrot, Pigeon, Duck, etc.

 These organisms are distinguished by the presence of mammary glands, a body that is divided into Head-Neck-Trunk-Tail.
 Digits are provided with claws, nails, hooves.
-The exoskeleton is in the form of fur or hairs and these species lack the external ear.
+Most of the members in this species lack the external ear (also called as pinna).
 They are warm-blooded animals.

 Examples of Class Mammalia are Monkey, Man, Lion, Bat, Rat, Squirrel, etc.